The 39 Steps at the Criterion Theatre are no longer available to book

 Four cast members, a breathtaking amount of quick changes and an imaginative staging enables this hilarious farce to bring every scene of John Buchan’s thriller to this humble West End stage under Maria Aitken directorial power.

-If you read the papers, this is what yours said about 39 Steps:
+If you read the papers, this is what yours said about The 39 Steps:

 “Uproariously jolly and splendidly inventive” The Guardian